wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-setup-tomcat7-linux.md

 6. Click **Save private key** and save it in a file named privateKey.ppk.

 ###Step 2: Create the image in the Azure Management Portal.
-In the [Azure Management <!-- deleted by customization Portal](https://manage.windowsazure.cn/) --><!-- keep by customization: begin --> Portal](https://manage.windowsazure.cn) <!-- keep by customization: end -->, click **New** in the task bar to create an image, choosing the Linux image based on your needs.
+In the [Azure Management Portal](https://manage.windowsazure.cn/), click **New** in the task bar to create an image, choosing the Linux image based on your needs.
 The following example uses the Ubuntu 14.04 image.
 ![][3]

 For **Host Name** specify the name for the URL that you and Internet clients will use to access this virtual machine.
 Define the last part of the DNS name, for example tomcatdemo, and Azure will generate the URL as tomcatdemo.chinacloudapp.cn.